 Since the spread of broadband internet, companies have had the opportunity to enter paths beyond established financing channels.
 The Internet was the great leveller that eliminated distances and ensured that, theoretically, the whole world could suddenly have access to my company.
-With the help of financial instruments that offered platforms, everyone could suddenly contribute to financing that was completely digital.
+With the help of financial instruments that platforms offered, everyone could suddenly contribute to financing since it was completely digital.
 However, since not every method and financial instrument is suitable for every company and every phase of the company, we present alternative forms of financing in chronological order in this overview.

 In the coming weeks we will be presenting modern, digital financing alternatives.
 Although nationwide digitisation helped several alternative financing models to achieve a breakthrough, it cannot be denied that their underlying mechanisms have been in use for centuries in some cases.
 This also applies to the phenomenon of crowdfunding.

 The evolution in the field of alternative forms of financing begins with crowdfunding.
-Here, it is first necessary to distinguish between four different types of financing, namely
+Here, it is first necessary to distinguish between four different types of crowdfunding, namely

 Donation-based crowdfunding is probably the older form.
 That people pool their savings to finance a common purpose is not a phenomenon of modern times.
 Every community is basically a swarm financing (through taxes) and every housing cooperative finances property in this way.

 One of the first truly spectacular examples of swarm financing occurred in 1885 in New York, which was unsuspicious in the quasi-socialist context.
 France had kindly donated to the Americans the Statue of Liberty, designed by Frederic Auguste Bartholdi, which arrived overseas in pieces.
 However, it lacked a pedestal, which was supposed to cost around 250,000 US dollars (which in 2013 was just under 6.2 million US dollars).
 Federal funding was not provided and private initiatives did not reach this level.